Best eLearning Development Companies in 2026: 10 Vendors Ranked

 Delivery Model Fit: Staff Augmentation vs. Dedicated Team vs. Project Delivery

 Answer capsule.
 Staff augmentation extends an existing team fastest; dedicated teams suit multi-quarter roadmaps; scoped delivery fits well-defined builds like an analytics pipeline or integration layer.
-Uvik Software operates all three, plus CTO-as-a-Service; scoped delivery demands scope discipline from the buyer.
+Uvik Software operates all three, plus defined engineering workstreams; scoped delivery demands scope discipline from the buyer.

 | Model | What You Get | Best When | Watch-Out | Uvik Software Fit |